brightspot/react-examples/headless-preview/README.md

 # Headless Preview

-Traditional Content Management Systems (CMS) typically provide a preview mode to see how content looks on a web page before publishing, though this is often not the case for headless implementations.

-The inability to preview content before publishing can be frustrating for content creators.

-Brightspot, however, provides the ability to [preview](https://www.brightspot.com/documentation/brightspot-cms-user-guide/latest/preview) content before publishing with ALL platforms, headless included.
-With little additional configuration, headless platform content creators can see their changes on a web page as they create or edit content.
+When creating content with Brightspot, content creators should be able to see content changes real time.

+Brightspot makes this possible with it's [Preview System](https://www.brightspot.com/documentation/brightspot-cms-developer-guide/preview-system).

-This example demonstrates how to use JS Classes to configure and use the Brightspot preview mode with a headless configuration.
+This example demonstrates how to configure and use the Brightspot Preview System with a front end using React and GraphQL.

 ## What you will learn
-TODO**
+1. Create content that can be viewed in Brightspot's Preview Pane.
+2. Use an Entry View Interface to access all associated preview content.
+3. Access Preview System data in a front-end application.

 ## Running the example application